Skip to main content

 Step 2 — Run the onboarding wizard

-If the installer script completed successfully it already ran the wizard.
-If you used the manual npm install, run:
+If the installer completed successfully it already ran the wizard.
+After a manual npm install, run:

 openclaw onboard --install-daemon